nishanb/Namma-Bot/README.md

 ## Tech Stack

-- [Camunda](https://camunda.com/): A popular open-source platform for workflow automation and business process management.
+- [Camunda](https://camunda.com/): is a popular open-source platform for workflow automation and business process management.

-- [Spring Boot](https://spring.io/projects/spring-boot): A popular framework for building REST APIs in Java.
+- [Spring Boot](https://spring.io/projects/spring-boot): is a popular framework for building REST APIs in Java.

 - [Redis](https://redis.io/): is an in-memory data structure store that is often used as a database, cache, and message broker.